 When a student fails to make adequate progress towards maintaining a 2.00 cumulative grade point average (GPA), students are placed in academic warning and academic suspension.
 More information about this policy is available through the Faculty Senate.
 A student with a 2.00 cumulative GPA or higher is in good standing.

-Academic warning is the official notice for a student who has failed to maintain a 2.0 GPA.
+Academic warning is the official notice for a student who has failed to maintain a 2.0 cumulative GPA.
 Academic Warning is a time to seek help in taking an active approach to improve academics.
-A student in academic warning will have a hold place on registration and will be required to meet with the faculty in charge of their program or an academic adviser in the Ryan Family Student Center.
+A student in academic warning will have a hold placed on registration and will be required to meet with an academic adviser in the Ryan Family Student Center in person or by phone (14 Deike Building or 814-863-2751).

 A student in academic warning must earn a 2.0 semester GPA to continue; a 2.0 cumulative GPA is required to return to good standing.

-When a student’s cumulative grade point average (CGPA) falls below 2.00, the student is placed on academic warning (Senate Policy 54-20).
-When a student on academic warning earns a semester grade point average (GPA) of less than 2.00, the student is then placed on academic suspension (Senate Policy 54-40).
+When a student on academic warning earns a semester GPA of less than 2.00, the student is then placed on academic suspension (Senate Policy 54-40).
 A student who has been academically suspended may not schedule courses at the University for two consecutive semesters (Note: Summer session is equal to one semester and includes all courses offered after spring semester and before fall semester).

-Example: A student on academic warning, who earns a spring 2018 semester GPA below 2.00, then placed on academic suspension, may not return to Penn State until spring 2019.
+Example: A student on academic warning, who earns a spring 2020 semester GPA below 2.00, is placed on academic suspension and may not return to Penn State until spring 2021.

-A student seeking to return from academic suspension must apply for re-enrollment (as defined in Senate Policy 58-00) and returns to the University in warning status, with their former CGPA, and with a registration hold placed on their record.
+A student seeking to return from academic suspension must apply for re-enrollment (as defined in Senate Policy 58-80) and returns to the University in warning status, with their former cumulative GPA, and with a registration hold placed on their record.

 Returning to the College of Earth and Mineral Sciences from Academic Suspension

 We strongly encourage all students to meet with an adviser BEFORE leaving campus to discuss past difficulty and plans for return.
-To return to the College of Earth and Mineral Sciences, students must meet with an adviser in the Ryan Family Student Center (14 Deike Building) as soon as possible following your suspension so a plan for your return can be worked out.
-To officially return to Earth and Mineral Sciences, please follow the three steps below.
+To return to the College of Earth and Mineral Sciences, students must meet with an adviser in the Ryan Family Student Center in person or by phone (14 Deike Building or 814-863-2751) as soon as possible following the suspension so a plan for return can be developed.
+To request to return to the College of Earth and Mineral Sciences, students must submit a letter to the Ryan Family Student Center by email to firstname.lastname@example.org with your letter as an attached PDF; or, by fax to 814-863-3349.

 - Your name, PSU ID number, PSU User ID (ex: abc1234), phone number, and email address.